Here’s everything you need to know the next time you shop for a new TV

 It’s never been more complicated to figure out just what you’re buying when you shop for a new TV.
 Acronyms abound, as do buzzwords, and many of the companies all have new technologies that are the same but use different names.

 In the past, you could almost use pricing segments to figure out what the best TVs were, even if you knew nothing about the technologies involved.
 That’s no longer possible, as new brands try to take market share away from the big three – Sony, Samsung, and LG.

-With 2021’s ranges about to be unveiled at CES, let’s take a look at the terminology and specifications that you should be paying attention to, and those that are just noise.
+With 2021’s ranges starting to hit the shelves, let’s take a look at the terminology and specifications that you should be paying attention to, and those that are just noise.